osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 #### API surface

-The first API remains small and explicit:
+The first API remains small and explicit. **Implemented in Phase 1c-1 and extended in Phase 1c-2**, exactly as specified below, except `GET /api/v1/runs/{id}/log` returns only a stubbed excerpt (see the Phase 1c-1 section above):

 ```text
 POST   /api/v1/jobs                 Create a job definition